Antonina Pirozhkova: Later life

 Following her retirement, she began to compile and edit extant literary material from Isaac Babel.
 In 1972, she published the recollections about him by, among others, Ilya Ehrenburg and Konstantin Paustovsky.
 In 1990, she published the two-volume edition of Babel's collected works, the only one available in the Russian language.

 Pirozhkova's transcription of Babel's 1920 Diary was published in the US in 1995.

+In 1996, she emigrated with Lidiya to the US.

 Pirozhkova's memoir of Babel titled By His Side was published in 1996, while a second volume which covered the rest of her remarkable life appeared posthumously in 2013.

+She died on 12 September 2010, aged 101, in Sarasota, Florida.